yycunc/FIREcaller/README.md

 map_file<-'F_GC_M_HindIII_40KB_hg19.txt.gz'
 ```

-Here is an example for the required format of the mappability file
+Here is an example for the required format of the mappability file.

 ```{r an example for the required format of the mappability file, message=FALSE}
 # The format of mappability file